Titanium ethoxide: Reactions

-These films form via a hydrolysis of the alkoxide.
-The resulting oxides are chemically resilient.
-The structure of the metal oxide films grown in this matter is affected by the presence of base or acid catalysts for the hydrolysis.
+The course of the hydrolysis is affected by the presence of base or acid catalysts for the hydrolysis.
 Generally acid-catalysis yields a sol where the polymer chains are randomly oriented and linear.
 In the base-mediated case bushy clusters or crosslinked networks are produced, these structures can trap solvent and reaction byproducts and form a gel coating.
-TiIV and ZrIV alkoxides are also potential starting materials for Ziegler–Natta catalysts used in alkene polymerization.
+This is the sol-gel process.
 Intermediates in the hydrolysis have been crystallized.
 They feature interior oxides in addition to the ethoxide on the exterior of the clusters.

+The high reactivity of titanium ethoxide toward water is exploited in its use in condensation reactions.